NREL/ampworks/docs/source/api/ampworks/gitt/index.rst

    :param \*\*options: Keyword options to further control the function behavior.
 A full list
                        of names, types, descriptions, and defaults is given below.
    :type \*\*options: dict, optional
+   :param xs_ref: Shifts the intercalation fraction output value such that the lower or
+                  upper bound (set via `ref_location`) is `xs_ref`.
+The default is 1.
+   :type xs_ref: float, optional
+   :param ref_location: Specifies whether the `xs_ref` value is used as a lower or upper bound.
+                        The default is 'upper'.
+   :type ref_location: {'lower', 'upper'}, optional
    :param R2_lim: Lower limit for the coefficient of determination.
 Pulses whose linear
                   regression for `sqrt(time)` vs `voltage` that are less than this value result in a diffusivity of `nan`.
 The default is 0.95.